QwertyR0/GoS-bot/README.md

-# bot that i have made for GoS Discord server
+# bot that I have made for GoS Discord server
-i will update this
+I will update this
 [Click Here to Join The Server](https://discord.gg/rZsFN53M)
 # LICENSE: MIT